VOTRIENT® (pazopanib) tablets is a prescription medicine used to treat adults with advanced renal cell cancer (RCC).

 - Loss of appetite

-Other common side effects in people with advanced soft tissue sarcoma who take VOTRIENT include:
+Other common side effects in people with advanced STS who take VOTRIENT include:

 - Feeling tired